 What Camarillo new construction looks like in 2026

-Camarillo new construction in May 2026 reflects a city that has been building consistently for 30+ years and is now in an infill-and-finishing mode rather than the master-planned-expansion mode of Moorpark or eastern Ventura County.
-Most active projects are smaller batches - 12-50 units at a time - tucked into the remaining undeveloped pockets of established neighborhoods.
-The exception is KB Home's Compass Pointe, which at approximately 90 total units is the largest active Camarillo new-construction project.
+Camarillo new construction in mid-2026 reflects a city that has been building consistently for 30+ years and is now in an infill-and-finishing mode rather than the master-planned-expansion mode of Moorpark or eastern Ventura County.
+Most active projects are smaller batches tucked into the remaining undeveloped pockets of established neighborhoods.
+The three verified, actively-selling builder communities right now are Cortona (Lennar, single-family), Palmera (Williams Homes, townhomes), and Anacapa Canyon (Comstock Homes, the Channel Vista and Sol Vista neighborhoods).

-I include Camarillo Springs in this new-construction guide because the 55+ buyer audience often shops new and Camarillo Springs is the primary 55+ option in the city beyond Leisure Village.
-Buyers who want truly new construction in a 55+ community in Ventura County in 2026 have to look outside Camarillo - either at the Ventura coast (smaller projects) or the Conejo Valley (no active 55+ new construction currently).
+I include the 55+ picture in this new-construction guide because that buyer audience often shops new.
+Buyers who want truly new construction in a 55+ community in Ventura County in 2026 generally have to look outside Camarillo - confirm what is actively releasing before assuming an in-town new-build option exists.

 55-and-over age-restricted communities are permitted under the federal Housing for Older Persons Act (HOPA) and California Civil Code.
 These communities are not for active-duty military families with younger dependents.
 They are for buyers meeting the age qualification - public factual disclosure, not steering.

-Reading the comparison - the four projects target different buyers and the right answer depends on price point, household configuration, and school priorities.
-Compass Pointe is the value SFR play.
-Spanish Hills additions are the move-up SFR play.
-Mission Oaks is the multigen-and-military play (closest to NBVC).
-Camarillo Springs is the 55+ play but currently requires accepting resale stock since no new construction is active.
-I run all four against client criteria on every Camarillo new-construction call.
+Reading the comparison - the communities target different buyers and the right answer depends on price point, product type, and amenity priorities.
+Palmera is the attainable townhome play.
+Anacapa Canyon is the coastal-adjacent value play.
+Cortona is the detached single-family play.
+I run all of them against client criteria on every Camarillo new-construction call.

-Mello-Roos in Camarillo varies significantly by tract because the city has been built in waves over 30+ years and the financing structures of each wave were different.
-The newest tracts (Compass Pointe, current Mission Oaks phases) tend to have moderate-to-high Mello-Roos because the infrastructure was financed through CFD bonds.
-Older established Mission Oaks phases often have lower or expired Mello-Roos.
-Spanish Hills additions sit in the middle range.
+Mello-Roos (CFD special tax) and HOA dues in Camarillo vary significantly because the city has been built in waves over 30+ years and the financing structures of each wave were different.
+Newer tracts financed through CFD bonds tend to carry Mello-Roos; older established tracts often have lower or expired assessments.
+Townhome communities like Palmera also carry HOA dues that can be material to your monthly cost.

 Common scenarios - Camarillo new construction buyer profiles

 Profile D: 55-and-over downsizing buyer looking for new construction in Camarillo.
-Currently no active new-construction option in Camarillo for this profile.
-Best alternatives: Camarillo Springs resale (with budget for some renovation if needed), or expand search outside Camarillo to Ventura coast 55+ projects.
+There is currently no active 55+ new-construction option in the city.
+Best alternatives: an established 55+ resale community such as The Springs (with budget for updates if needed), or expanding the search outside Camarillo - confirm what is actively releasing before assuming an in-town new-build exists.

 Inspection and due-diligence items for new construction

 New construction in Camarillo carries the same inspection and warranty considerations covered in detail in my Moorpark new-construction guide - third-party inspector at pre-drywall, pre-closing, and 11-month warranty walks.
-Specific items I have caught in Camarillo new-construction walkthroughs in 2025-2026: drainage grade issues on lots near foothills (Spanish Hills additions specifically), HVAC sizing issues on larger plans (Mission Oaks Lennar Plan 3 and 4), and exterior stucco coverage at corner trim transitions.
+Common items worth checking in Camarillo new-construction walkthroughs: drainage and grade on foothill-adjacent lots, HVAC sizing on larger floor plans, and exterior stucco coverage at corner trim transitions.

 Camarillo-specific considerations: the city has a Sewer Lateral Inspection requirement at sale on existing homes (not on new construction, but worth knowing for future resale), and parts of the city sit in California State Fire Marshal Very High Fire Hazard Severity Zone (VHFHSZ) - primarily the hillside areas at the city's north and south edges.
 New construction in those zones requires ember-resistant vents, Class A roof, and other Chapter 7A code compliance items.
 Verify the lot you are buying is or is not in a VHFHSZ before writing an offer.